 This course joins the fundamentals of human psychology to the rational choice models of economics to better understand human behavior.
 We will ask why individuals frequently make decisions that depart from the predictions of standard economic models.
 Concepts such as probability weighting, reference dependence, priming, framing, and heuristics for decision making will be discussed.
 Students will learn to apply this conceptual framework to policy questions regarding financial behavior, health care, shopping behavior, and personal decision making.
 In addition to the discussion of current research in economics, psychology, and neuroscience, students will design, execute, analyze, and present their own primary.

-- Subscribe to Econ Minors to stay in touch with the ECON Community.
+Subscribe to Econ Minors email list to stay in touch with our awesome ECON Community.

-- Finally, when having completed all requirements, fill out the last form -- Approved Program of Study -- and submit to your Major advisor and Dr. Urmanbetova for signatures.
+At the start of your last semester, fill out the last form -- Approved Program of Study -- and submit it to Dr. Urmanbetova and your major advisor for signatures.
 The signed form must be submitted to the registrar along with your application to graduate.